stormoz/dev-container-react-test/readme.md

 ## Start app
 - In VS Code run `npm start`

+## Start app
+- In VS Code run or debug "Start App" launch configuration

+> NB: the configuration will restore packages and start app

 ## Available Scripts

 In the project directory, you can run: